-Other studies (Tyszler, 2021; Gazzotti, 2020), on the other hand, focus on the humanitarian approach and violence near borders; Elsa Tyszler (2021), for instance, pays particular emphasis to the embodied experiences of the border.
-Tyszler's contribution shows that humanitarianism as practiced in a border town in Northern Morocco is also a space for modernizing racial and gender relations, which, in contrast to its claims, can result in even more restrictions on the mobility of those being "helped,", particularly women, and can reproduce a racialized and gendered order at the border.
+Other studies (Tyszler, 2021; Gazzotti, 2020), on the other hand, focus on the humanitarian approach and violence near borders.
+Elsa Tyszler (2021), for instance, shows that humanitarianism as practiced in a border town in Northern Morocco is also a space for modernizing racial and gender relations, which, in contrast to its claims, can result in even more restrictions on the mobility of those being "helped" particularly women, and can reproduce a racialized and gendered order at the border.
 To my knowledge, only a small number of studies have attempted to understand African migration in Morocco from a gendered perspective.
 Among those studies are those by Inka Stock (2011) and Jane Freedman (2012).
 They follow the journey of a group of female Sub-Saharan Africans who were trying to get to Morocco and eventually reach Europe.
 Both studies have shown that female migrants from Sub-Saharan Africa do so to escape their economic, physical, and social anxieties.
 They also do so to create gender roles and identities that will give them more access to opportunities for social and physical mobility.

 All of the aforementioned studies have concentrated on the topic of migration in terms of the challenges that migrants encounter during the integration process in some cities, how gender is interpreted with this kind of movement, as well as the sexual violence that migrants experience while crossing borders.
 However, this research sheds light on how Sub-Saharan migrants are portrayed in various Moroccan newspapers.
-The primary goals of this study are to evaluate:
+The primary goal of this study is to investigate: